EuroDIG planning process

 15.05.2025 – 15.06.2025

-1. relate to the particular session and to European Internet governance policy
+2. relate to the session and to European Internet governance policy

-3. are in rough consensus with the audience.
+4. are in (rough) consensus with the audience.

-The Messages from Vilnius were agreed at the end of EuroDIG by the audience.
-The Org Team had one more week thereafter to finalise them on our Commenting Platform.
+The Org Team will have one more week after EuroDIG to finalise the Messages on our Commenting Platform.